JoseMachado-CE/BlasT/README.md

 #### Hero Image

 * **Bug**
-The hero image looked nice on normal browsers but the quality on safari on mobile was very bad.
+The hero image looked very good on big screens but it would not look that good when the screen reduced size.

 * **Fix**
-Tried various fixes but none of them seemed to be working.
-After talking to my mentor, we changed the background-attachment to scroll on mobile and this resolved the bug.
+After talking to my mentor we came up with a solution in order to fix this problem which was changing the background-attachment to scroll on mobile.

 * **Verdict**
 Image now shows nicely on all devices and browsers.